 At the young adult camp of NewGen Stellenbosch in Franschhoek (May 2014) we wanted to give the young people in our church a vision for their lives.
 Often people ask themselves: “What’s God’s plan for my life?”
 With this study I tried to alter that question to “How does my life fit into God’s plan?” […]

-Kim's brother lives in Harare (Zimbabwe) and we went to visit him, but of course also took some time to visit the beautiful Victoria Falls and view this wonder from both then Zambian and Zimbabwean side.
+Kim’s brother lives in Harare (Zimbabwe) and we went to visit him, but of course, also took some time to visit the beautiful Victoria Falls and view this wonder from both the Zambian and Zimbabwean side.

 Femke & Johan had their civil wedding a week before their church wedding and party.
 They asked me if I could document the civil wedding, which I happily accepted.
-When it turned out to be snowing that they I convinced them to do a quick - unplanned - photoshoot to take advantage of the weather [...]
+When it turned out to be snowing I convinced them to do a quick – unplanned – photoshoot to take advantage of the weather gods and […]